In the month of November every year, the United States marks Native American Heritage month. Here are four ways to join in.

-There are many Native Americans active in sharing their traditions through music, in styles raging from pow-wow dance music to country two step to heartfelt ballads to equally heartfelt Native flute compositions.
+There are many Native Americans active in sharing their traditions through music, in styles ranging from pow-wow dance music to country two-step to heartfelt ballads to equally heartfelt Native flute compositions.
 A few ideas to get you started on exploring Native music:

 Randall Paskemin welcomes children into the world of Native America and to the world of loving family, with his songs in English and in Cree on his recording Good Night, Sweet Dreams I Love You.